-- [The fund] will vote against omnibus proposals if it is opposed to any of the issues in the proposal, unless the overall effect of the proposal would benefit the company and its stakeholders in the long term. - [The fund] will vote for proposals to prohibit the use of omnibus or linked proposals.
+- [The fund] will vote against omnibus proposals if it is opposed to any of the issues in the proposal. - [The fund] will vote for proposals to prohibit the use of omnibus or linked proposals.

 Confidential voting

 Proxy voting typically is not done by secret ballot.
 This allows management to contact dissenting voters and urge them to change their votes.
 [The fund] believes that the proxy voting process should be confidential, impartial, and free from coercion.